the-isf-academy/making-with-code/content/cs10/unit00/labs/lab4_api/_index.md

 title: "4.
 API"
 type: lab
 slug: lab_riddle_server
-draft: true
+# draft: true
 ---

 # Lab API

-In this lab we are going to learn how the riddle server is made using Banjo.
+In this lab we are going to learn how the riddle server is made.

 ## [0] Experience the ISF Riddle Server